 The Examination Board is also the body that deals with requests from individual students in relation to the study program.
 Such requests can cover the following subjects:

 - Study Abroad

-Approval by the Examination Board is required for applying for optional subjects abroad (form), applying to substitute a TSB course with a course abroad (form) or requesting a distance examination
+Approval by the Examination Board is required for applying for optional subjects and minor courses abroad (form course approval), applying to substitute a TSB course with a course abroad (form) or requesting a distance examination.

 - Applying for an exemption